achung89/react-futures/README.md

 }
 ```

- React Futures follows the "wait-by-necessity" principle, meaning it defers suspension until the content of the data is being examined.
+ React Futures follows the "wait-by-necessity" principle, meaning it defers suspension until the content of the data is examined.
 Only after the suspense is resolved are operations like `map`, `slice`, and `filter` applied.
-This simplifies data construction by making data fetching transparent to the developer.
+This simplifies data construction by hiding data fetching implementation.

 When the requirements for data-fetching increases, the benefits of React Futures become clearer.

 ```javascript

 // With React Futures
 import { createArrayType, createObjectType } from 'react-futures';